Parents Guide to RSE (Relationships and Sexuality Education) in Schools

 However , Farelly's thesis made no such findings .

 Gerard Farrelly as part of his doctorate in Education at St. Patrick’s College DCU (Homophobic Bullying and School Leadership 2014) set out to establish if homophobic bullying was an issue in primary schools in Ireland.

-According to Farrelly's research , of the 6% of schools that responded , 81% of principles said they had never come accross any incidents of homophobic bullying at their primary school .
-One principle responded ..
+According to Farrelly's research , of the 6% of schools that responded , 81% of principals said they had never come accross any incidents of homophobic bullying at their primary school .
+One principal responded ..
 "I have spent over 22 years as a primary school principal, and have worked in three different schools (urban and rural settings).
 I have never come across any issue of homophobic bullying in that time"